getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 %}

-Sentry requires access to debug information files of your application as well as system libraries in order to provde fully symbolicated crash reports.
+Sentry requires access to debug information files of your application as well as system libraries to provide fully symbolicated crash reports.
 You can either [upload](#uploading-files) your files to Sentry or put them on a compatible [Symbol Server](#symbol-servers) to be downloaded by Sentry when needed.

 Debug information files can be managed on the _Debug Files_ section in _Project Settings_.
 This page lists all uploaded files and allows to configure symbol